Azure/cmno-observability/README.md

 ## Prerequisites

-VSCode
+- VSCode
-Bicep Extension
+- Bicep Extension
-Azure subscriptions where you want to apply alerts.
+- Azure subscriptions where you want to apply alerts.
-Management Groups that manage the Azure subscriptions ...
+- Management Groups that manage the Azure subscriptions
+- Azure CLI
+- Azure PowerShell (optional if you wanto use it to deploy the code.)

-## Deployment Steps
+## Metric Alert Policy Deployment Steps

 The intention of the policies is to provide a common set of metrics and thresholds to monitor all Azure Landing Zone resources which is why you will want to deploy this as high up in your Azure Management group structure to ensure that all subscriptions are included and the steps below will cover that specific scenario.
 If there are other scenarios you'd like to see or have applied the policies at a different level within your Azure Management group structure send us feedback through GitHub Issues. <<Link>>

+1. Update the parameters.json to suit your management group
+2. Login to the subscription you want to deploy the metric alerts to.
+3.

 ## Contributing